-the city of Rancho Cucamonga will build a new train station adjacent to the existing Metrolink Station in Azsa Court and operate under San Bernardino County Transportation Authority (SBCTA).
+the city of Rancho Cucamonga will build a new train station adjacent to the existing Metrolink Station in Azusa Court and operate under San Bernardino County Transportation Authority (SBCTA).

-This will improve intermodal connectivity which is already under strains due to a shipping crisis brewing in the US in general, and Southern California in specific.
+This will improve intermodal connectivity, which is already under strain due to a general shipping crisis brewing in the US and Southern California.

 In addition, part of the HART area will be residential”, according to California News Time.

 There is a great emphasis by emerging leaders and influencers of the Inland Empire on supply chain and logistics innovation.
 The fact of the matter is that the US still is behind other countries in using the latest technologies on supply chain networks like rail cars and trying to make it easy to move cargo-bound goods.